kevinslin/kevin-public/vault/res.books.the-mom-test.md

     - generics: I usually/always/never
     - future tense: I would/will
     - hypothetical: I might/could
-- watch out for fluff inducing questions (eg. do you ever, would you ever, etc)
+- watch out for fluff-inducing questions (eg. do you ever, would you ever, etc)
     - get concrete, **anchor to past behavior**
         - when is the last time that happened?
         - what have you done in the past?